World must restore "balance between humanity and nature," Indian leader says

 Riot police responded with tear gas.

-Hollande said authorities knew "troubling elements" would arrive in Paris for the talks, and said that was why "these sorts of assemblies were banned and some were ordered to stay home."
+Hollande called the clashes “scandalous.”
+The French President said authorities knew “troubling elements” would arrive in Paris for the talks, and that is why “these sorts of assemblies were banned and some were ordered to stay home.”